 (5) All other relevant regulations, including but not limited to the Rules of the Road, as codified in 33 CFR Subchapter E, Inland Navigational Rules, remain in effect within the RNA and must be strictly followed at all times.

 (c) Enforcement period.
-This regulation will be in place from 8:00 a.m. on February 1, 2015 until December 31, 2016.
+This regulation will be enforced from 8:00 a.m. on February 1, 2016, until December 31, 2017.
 This RNA's speed restrictions are enforceable 24 hours a day as long as this RNA is in place.
 The Coast Guard will enforce waterway closures only when necessary to protect people and vessels from hazards associated with bridge construction.

 (d) Notification.
 The Coast Guard will rely on the methods described in 33 CFR 165.7 to notify the public of the time and duration of any closure of the RNA.
 Violations of this RNA may be reported to the COTP at 718-354-4353 or on VHF-Channel 16.

 Rear Admiral, U.S. Coast Guard, Commander, First Coast Guard District.